Structural Periodic Vector Autoregressions: Real Data Application

-We simulate a total of $M=500$ time series of length $N = 20,50,100$ resulting in $T = 240, 600, 1200$.
-In each Monte Carlo iteration, we ensure that the simulated FFR does not fall below zero by setting negative values to its natural lower bound 0.
-Further, we bootstrap the structural impulse responses by using the residual-based seasonal block bootstrap for PVAR processes discussed in Section \ref{Subsubsection_Bootstrapscheme_weak} with block sizes $b \in \{1,7\},$ in order to obtain approximations of the confidence intervals.
-Note that for $b=1$, the residual-based seasonal block bootstrap collapses to a seasonal independent variant.
-The confidence intervals are constructed according to \eqref{Bootstrap_KI}.
-The nominal coverage rate is 68\% and we use $B = 500$ bootstrap repetitions.
+We simulate a total of $M=1000$ time series of length $N = 20,50,100$.
+Further, we bootstrap the structural impulse responses by using the non-seasonal variant of the residual-based seasonal block bootstrap for PVAR processes discussed in Section \ref{Subsubsection_Bootstrapscheme_weak} with block sizes $b \in \{1,3\}$ for $N=20$, $b\in\{1,5\}$ for $N=50$ and $b\in\{1,7\}$ for $N=100$ to obtain approximations of the confidence intervals.
+The block sizes are adopted from \cite{jentsch2022asymptotically}, who considered similar block and sample size ratios.
+Note that the block size has to increase with increasing sample size and that for $b=1$, the residual-based seasonal block bootstrap collapses to a seasonal independent variant.
+The confidence intervals are constructed by standard percentile intervals.
+The nominal coverage rate is 90\% and we use $L = 1000$ bootstrap repetitions.